yiping0liu/yiping0liu.github.io/JapaneseVersion.md

   * AAAI 2019

 * Guest Associate Editor
-  * Special Section on "Evolutionary Computation" of Nonlinear Theory and Its Applications (IEICE);
+  * Special Section on "Evolutionary Computation" of Nonlinear Theory and Its Applications (IEICE)

-* Editorial Board Member
-  * Journal of Liaocheng University (Natural Science Edition)

 * 所属学会
   * ACM SIGEVO